PUNCH-Cyber/stoq/docs/PluginDevelopment.rst

     - ingest

-The ``ingest`` method does not require any arrtributes when called. *Source* plugins should be the method used to call ``worker.start``.
-This is the main method for processing data in and our of the framework to include retrieving payloads, hashing, metadata generation, result handling, and saving of results.
+The ``ingest`` method does not require any arrtributes when called. *Source* plugins should push data back to the worker by calling the ``worker.multiprocess_put`` method.
+This is will pull data back to the main method for processing data in and our of the framework to include retrieving payloads, hashing, metadata generation, result handling, and saving of results.